 (iii) German Troops

 As previously noted, Britain enlisted the assistance of German soldiers in the American War of Independence.
 Of the 30,000 Germans who fought in North America during this time period, 10,000 of them were stationed in Canada.
 After the War, about 2,400 of them settled in Canada – that is, in present-day Ontario, Quebec, New Brunswick, and Nova Scotia.

 Library and Archives Canada (LAC) has many records with respect to the German troops who served in the War of Independence.
 The originals are partly in the UK's National Archives, and partly from Germany.
 The documents relate mainly to the Brunswick, Hesse-Hanau, and Anhalt units.

 Records which the LAC identifies as being of interest to genealogists include the following:

-The LAC description of the documents, as well as links to other relevant sources related to German troops in Canada at this time, can be accessed here.
+The LAC used to provide a separate list of Hessian resources, but not includes this in a general description of German immigration to Canada.
+That page, as well as links to other relevant sources related to German troops in Canada at this time, can be accessed here.

 Click here for upcoming webinars, courtesy of Geneawebinars.

 Heard the buzz about the new Flip-Pal scanner?
 See my review, here, or click on the ad, below, to go directly to their website.

 Planning a trip to the ancestral village - or just a vacation?

 for links to all of your favorite travel sites, in one place!